Memorandum D23-1-1: Partners in Protection Program

 Application process

-- (a) visit the TTP to request an activation code, obtain an online credential, such as a GCKey, and register for a TTP account
+- visit the TTP to request an activation code, obtain an online credential, such as a GCKey, and register for a TTP account; TTP activation codes will only be sent through a secure method where the identity of the recipient can be verified

-- (b) submit a completed security profile
+- submit a completed security profile

-- (d) fill out the CADI form and
+- fill out the CADI form

 In accordance with the PIP program's Terms and Conditions, members must:

-- (a) ensure that security measures and systems continue to meet or exceed the MSRs set out in the PIP Security Profile and conduct yearly reviews of security measures and systems
+- ensure that security measures and systems continue to meet or exceed the MSRs set out in the PIP Security Profile and conduct yearly reviews of security measures and systems

-- (b) inform the CBSA of any security issues and the inability to correct an identified security and/or non-conformity with the minimum security requirement, or eligibility criteria
+- inform the CBSA of any security issues and the inability to correct an identified security and/or non-conformity with the minimum security requirement, or eligibility criteria

-- (c) train and ensure employees follow the security measures and the Terms and Conditions of the PIP program and ensure employees cooperate fully with the CBSA and ensure procedures are in place for employees to advise the CBSA of any suspicious circumstances involving potential or suspected illegal customs or immigration activities
+- train and ensure employees follow the security measures and the Terms and Conditions of the PIP program and ensure employees cooperate fully with the CBSA and ensure procedures are in place for employees to advise the CBSA of any suspicious circumstances involving potential or suspected illegal customs or immigration activities

-- (d) conduct business dealings with entities that agree to take steps to ensure, that their security measures and systems meet or exceed the MSRs set out in the PIP Security Profile
+- conduct business dealings with entities that agree to take steps to ensure, that their security measures and systems meet or exceed the MSRs set out in the PIP Security Profile

-- (f) report any drugs or contraband found by an employee, without handling and without delay, to the CBSA and the appropriate law enforcement agency
+- report any drugs or contraband found by an employee, without handling and without delay, to the CBSA and the appropriate law enforcement agency

-- (i) make the CBSA familiar with relevant internal information and security systems and processes, where practicable and upon the request of the CBSA
+- make the CBSA familiar with relevant internal information and security systems and processes, where practicable and upon the request of the CBSA

 Denial of applicant

-- (a) submission of false or misleading information
+- submission of false or misleading information

-- (c) failure to notify the CBSA of changes to the business as they occur, including any changes to the supply chain, business structure, security practices, location(s) of operations
+- failure to notify the CBSA of changes to the business as they occur, including any changes to the supply chain, business structure, security practices, location(s) of operations

-- (f) refusal to undergo a site validation
+- refusal to undergo a site validation

-- (h) a security incident prior to program membership approval, such as an enforcement action at the border, a security breach involving cross-border freight, or an instance of cargo theft
+- a security incident prior to program membership approval, such as an enforcement action at the border, a security breach involving cross-border freight, or an instance of cargo theft

-22. Applicants are required to respond within the specified timeframe to all requests from the CBSA regarding their PIP program status, including requests to confirm or update business or contact information, schedule an on-site validation or PIA, provide additional details on business or security practices, submit or verify information in the TTP, etc. Failure to respond to a request from the CBSA may result in denial of an application.
+23. Applicants are required to respond within the specified timeframe to all requests from the CBSA regarding their PIP program status, including requests to confirm or update business or contact information, schedule an on-site validation or a PIA, provide additional details on business or security practices, submit or verify information in the TTP, etc. Failure to respond to a request from the CBSA may result in denial of an application.

 Reapplication following denial